aicis/fresco/doc/source/design.rst

 ====================

-The overall goal of FRESCO is to support rapid and easy prototyping of secure computation protocols.
+The overall goal of FRESCO is to support rapid and easy prototyping of applications using secure computation.
 In particular, FRESCO decouples applications from protocol suites in order to obtain a *plug-and-play* system.
 To achieve this we apply a couple of nifty *design patterns*: